Kruithne/melvor_archaeology/README.md

 - Avoid touching combat to prevent changing the balance of the game.

 ### Design Overview
-Archaeology is an idle gathering skill that allows you to set-up digsites in various locations.
+Archaeology is an passive gathering skill that allows you to set-up digsites in various locations.
 These digsites will generate items over time.

 Digsites require an amount of gold and resource to set-up.
 The associated cost will be higher for the more valuable digsites.
 Only one digsite can be "active" at a time, in line with most active gathering skills.